Bass Master Marcus Miller |

 If You Want Me To Stay – Sly & the Family Stone

 Rustee Allen’s laid-back, melodic bassline at the song’s intro eases the listener into this introspective, bittersweet track.
 The bassline nicely frames Sly’s soulful vocals.
-The track was a single from Sly & the Family Stone’s 1973 Fresh album.
-It climbed to #12 on the U.S. pop singles charts and #3 on the R&B singles chart.
-It was the band’s last song to make it into the top 20 on the U.S. pop charts.
+"If You Want Me To Stay" is a single from Sly & the Family Stone’s 1973 Fresh album.
+It climbed to #12 on the Billboard Hot 100 and peaked at #3 on Billboard's R&B singles chart.
+It was the band’s last song to crack the top 20 on the Billboard Hot 100.

 If You Want Me To Stay at Amazon